fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 Chunks hold the actual contents of a symbol and tell us how to interpret the stream of bytes.
 It can either be code, data or a pointer.

-One of the main things you're gonna do with a process image is traverse it.
+One of the things you're gonna do most frequently with a process image is traversing it.
 This can be done like so:
 ```rs
 for elf in compiler.process_image().iter_elfs() {